Facebook’s crawler is an untamed beast. If you are not prepared, it can cause you a lot of problems. Especially if you use a lot of story images.

 Unfortunately, the Facebook crawler that fetches images specified in the og:image tag is an entirely different beast.
-It cannot be tamed or told to back off.
+You cannot tell it to back off.
 It will scrape the same image multiple times in quick succession while ignoring any of your cache-related headers.

-My initial assumption was that the Facebook crawler would request an image once and then cache it on their servers.
+My initial presumption was that the Facebook crawler would request an image once and then cache it on their servers.

-This assumption was dangerously wrong, as my server soon started to strain under the amount of requests from Facebook IP addresses.
+Within weeks, my server started to strain under the amount of requests from Facebook IP addresses.

 Essentially, this means that one single og:image could result in about 240 requests from the Facebook crawler per year.
 If you have 100 images, then that number becomes 24,000 requests per year.
 If you have 1,000 images, then you will be serving about 240,000 requests per year.